marked/kist/README.md

 Getting started:

-1. Edit 3 lines in bin/Conf.pm
+1. Edit 2 lines in bin/Conf.pm for your Tivo
 2. Start daemon: cd bin ; ./kistd
 3. Contact server from web browser, on port 8080